Chester Middlebrook Pierce

-Chester Middlebrook Pierce (March 4, 1927 – September 23, 2016) was an American psychiatrist who was a tenured professor of education and psychiatry at Harvard Medical School.
-He was the first African-American full professor at Massachusetts General Hospital and was past-president of the American Board of Psychiatry and Neurology and the American Orthopsychiatric Association.
+Chester Middlebrook Pierce (March 4, 1927 – September 23, 2016) was an American psychiatrist and tenured professor of education and psychiatry at Harvard Medical School.
+He was the first African-American full professor at Massachusetts General Hospital.
+In 1970 Pierce was the first African-American member of the American Board of Psychiatry and Neurology and in 1978 was elected president of the organization.
+In 1983 Pierce was president of the American Orthopsychiatric Association.
 He was a fellow in the American Academy of Arts and Sciences.
 He was a senior consultant for the acclaimed educational children's television series Sesame Street.
 He also coined and developed the term "microaggression".

 Biography

 Chester Pierce was born on March 4, 1927, in Glen Cove, New York.
 At the time, only 10% of the 8,000 residents were African Americans.
 Pierce became the first African American president of his high school.
 In 1948, he received his A.B. degree from Harvard College and in 1952 he received his M.D. degree from the Harvard Medical School.
 After medical school, Pierce trained as a psychiatrist in Cincinnati, Ohio.

 Pierce was the first African American college football athlete to perform on the playing field of a predominantly-white university versus an all-white team below the Mason–Dixon.
 Harvard's opponent was University of Virginia, October 11, 1947, before a crowd of 22,000.

-Pierce died on September 23, 2016 at age 89.
+Pierce died on September 23, 2016, at age 89.